mcaceresb/stata-gtools/README.md

   data before calling the C plugin)
 - Grouping variables can be a mix of numeric and string variables, unlike `fcollapse` which limits by variables to be of the same type.
-- Quantiles are computed to match Stata's `collapse`, unlike `fcollapse`.
 - Quantiles can be quantiles, not just percentiles (e.g. p2.5 and p97.5 are be valid stat calls in `gcollapse`).